Crypto Debit Card NZ: What Are Your Options?

 Its pastel-green debit card supports the conversion of several major cryptocurrencies such as Bitcoin and Ethereum.
 Its popularity is mostly due to two reasons: it is cheap and available in many countries.
 It charges no issuance fee, and lucky for Kiwis, we don’t have account maintenance or card maintenance fees either.

 When you load it up in fiat currency (NZD) you do not pay a fee, but a 1% fee when you load your card up in cryptocurrencies.
-Transactions in-store and online have no fees, and ATM withdrawals up to about $440 NZD per month are free.
-The best part about Wirex, you have the option to load stable coins onto them – yes, no worries about the volatility!
+Transactions in-store and online have no fees, and ATM withdrawals are free.
+The best part about Wirex, you have the option to load stablecoins onto them – yes, no worries about the volatility!

 Crypto.com Cryptocurrency Card

 Alright, I must admit I’m really into the aesthetics of the debit cards offered by Crypto.com.
 Did I mention that it’s made up on composite metal?
 They provide a five-tier option with their cards, yes that’s five different cards you can choose from – each having a different colour.
-The tiered option depends on the number of CRO coins you hold; each tier has its own reward levels with some even offering you a rebate on your Spotify or Netflix subscriptions.
+The tiered option depends on the number of CRO coins you hold; each tier has its own reward levels with some even offering you a rebate on your online streaming subscriptions.

 TenX Cryptocurrency Card